telerik/fiddler-everywhere-docs/capture-traffic/capture-network-traffic.md

 ## Removing the macOS Network Extension

-Once the Fiddler's network extension installs, you can enable or disable the **Network Capture** more quickly.
+Once the Fiddler's network extension installs, you can enable or disable the network capturing more quickly.
 However, it's essential to note that disabling the feature doesn't remove the network extension from your operating system.
 If you want to remove the network extension from your macOS system, you can achieve that by [manually removing the extension](#manual-removal) or by [uninstalling the Fiddler Everywhere application](removal-through-uninstall).

 ### Manual removal